Magdalena antbird: Taxonomy and systematics

 The Magdalena antbird was described in 1917 by the American ornithologist W. E. Clyde Todd as a subspecies of the dull-mantled antbird and given the trinomial name Myrmeciza laemosticta palliata.
 Based on the results of a study of the vocal characteristics and mitochondrial DNA published in 2010, the Magdalena antbird was promoted to species status.
 A molecular phylogenetic study published in 2013 found that the genus Myrmeciza, as then defined, was polyphyletic.
-In the resulting rearrangement to create monophyletic genera the Magdalena antbird was moved to a resurrected genus Sipia that had been introduced by the Austrian ornithologist Carl Eduard Hellmayr in 1924.
+In the resulting rearrangement to create monophyletic genera, the Magdalena antbird and several other species were moved to a resurrected genus Sipia that had been introduced by the Austrian ornithologist Carl Eduard Hellmayr in 1924.